qsnake/gpaw/doc/tutorials/tutorials.rst

 Tutorials
 =========

+If you are not familiar with :ase:`ASE <>`, consider :ase:`ASE Tutorials <tutorials/tutorials.html>` first.

-The tutorials are meant to guide the user through some scripts to perform some of the most common tasks:
+The GPAW tutorials are meant to guide the user through some scripts to perform some of the most common tasks:

 .. toctree::